-It is crucial that questionnaire administration and completion is carried out in conditions that will enable honest and confidential answers from students.
-We exhort teachers to carefully follow the instructions provided for questionnaire administration.
+If participating in the surveys, it is crucial that the questionnaire administration and completion is carried out in conditions that will enable honest and confidential answers from students.
+We ask teachers to carefully follow the instructions provided for questionnaire administration.

 Promoting student wellbeing involves developing student strength-based capacities and positive mindset relating to understanding and regulating behaviour, communication skills, resilience and optimism.
 More broadly it includes understanding diversity, inclusiveness and the importance of intercultural understanding as part of global citizenship.
-The student well-being hub professional learning module "Resilient and Inclusive Classrooms" is a strongly recommended resource.